zapscribbles/over-the-moon/src/events/2022-04-26-otm-lgbtq-book-club.md

   Introducing the OTM LGBTQ+ Book Club!

   This is a very low-key reading club where I'll pick a book/theme for the month and whoever wants to join in, please do so.
 Then, I'll set a date and time for us all to meet up at a local brewery or coffee shop and we'll all chat about the book and drink some tasty beverages.
+Sometimes, we'll even have fancier food!
+OOh! haha

   The first book I have chosen for us to read is The Price of Salt by Patricia Highsmith